fabricjs/fabricjs.github.io/src/content/docs/docs/core-concepts.md

 ### Drawing & Brushes

-The drawing interaction is controlled by `Canvas#freeDrawingBrush` and `Canvas#isDrawingMode`.
+The drawing interaction is controlled by `Canvas.freeDrawingBrush` and `Canvas.isDrawingMode`.
-Once the interaction completes an object is created => listen to the `path:created` event for it.
+Once the interaction completes, an object is created.
+You can listen to the `path:created` event for it.

 Available brushes: